Contact Us Today (424) 372-3112

 Whatever the reason, you must pay attention when a restraining order has been issued against you.
 Contacting a criminal defense attorney in Los Angeles would be wise, as restraining orders can be severe, especially if you violate them.
 We can help minimize the penalties for you and possibly even have the order changed or removed if issued unfairly.

-While restraining orders are not a serious felony charge, violating one can lead to serious consequences.
-You could face a misdemeanor charge, potentially landing you in jail for up to a year and requiring you to pay up to $1000.00.
+While restraining orders are not a serious felony charge, violating one can have severe consequences.
+You could face a misdemeanor charge, potentially resulting in up to a year in jail and a fine of up to $1,000.00.

 If the protected person is injured during the violation, the fine increases to $2000.00.
 The severity of the consequences is clear: one could face up to one year in jail and serve at least 30 days behind bars.

-To be charged for violating a restraining order, three factors would have to be demonstrated:
+Being charged for violating a restraining order involves three key factors that must be demonstrated:

-- The order itself has to be valid.
+• The order itself has to be valid.
 There are certain circumstances where a restraining order is impossible to abide by.
-For example, you might be ordered to come no closer than 100 yards from your neighbor, but you must use a shared pathway to get to your house.
-This order should not have been granted as you can't obey it.
-Or perhaps the court that issued the order did not have proper jurisdiction.
+For example, you might be ordered to stay at least 100 yards away from your neighbor, but you must use a shared pathway to access your house.
+This order should not have been granted, as you can't obey it.
+Alternatively, the court that issued the order may have lacked proper jurisdiction.

-- You knew there was a restraining order against you.
+• You knew there was a restraining order against you.
 By law, you must be notified that an order is issued against you.
 You can't be charged with violating it if you don't know about it.
-For example, it would have to be proven that it was improperly addressed or handed in person by mistake to someone else.
+For example, it would have to be proven that it was improperly addressed or handed in person by mistake to someone other than the intended recipient.
 Or you may not have been in court when the judge granted it.

-- Your violation was intentional.
-For example, if you have been ordered to have no contact with your spouse but run into him or her at the grocery store, a good defense could take action to show that the violation was unintentional.
-Another example could be if you were unaware that the person you were communicating with was the protected party.
+• Your violation was intentional.
+For example, if you have been ordered to have no contact with your spouse but run into them at the grocery store, a good defense could take action to show that the violation was unintentional.
+However, if you deliberately follow them around the store or initiate a conversation, that could be considered an intentional violation.

 It's crucial to understand that a restraining order can have long-term consequences.
 Beyond the immediate penalties of jail time and fines, a restraining order will become a permanent mark on your record, potentially affecting your future employment opportunities, firearm ownership, school admission, and more.
 The impact of a restraining order is not just immediate but can have lasting effects on your life.

 Contact our firm, Cron, Israels & Stark.
 We can analyze the circumstances of your case and advise you on your best course of action.
-We know how to resolve these issues for our clients, and we urge you to contact us immediately for the guidance and reassurance you need.
+With our extensive experience and knowledge, we know how to resolve these issues for our clients.
+We urge you to contact us immediately for the guidance and reassurance you need.
+Our team's expertise and experience will give you the confidence that your case is in good hands, providing you with a sense of security and support during this challenging time.

 Related Content: